Intensity of Services Special Education Funding Model Resources

 As opposed to instructional arrangement/setting codes, where the Texas Education Code (TEC) and the Student Attendance Accounting Handbook (SAAH) define weights and contact hour multipliers and factors to estimate special education funding locally, the transition to the intensity of services model will require some adjustments.
 For example, the commissioner is required to submit recommendations for weights and dollar amounts to the Legislative Budget Board (LBB) by December 1 of each even-numbered year ahead of the next biennium.

 2.2 Will we receive less money this school year based on the tiered funding level?
-(4/16/26)
+(5/7/26)

-2.3 When will we need to start using the tiered funding and when does the instructional arrangement go away?
-(4/16/26)
+2.3 ** Updated** When will we need to start using the tiered funding and when does the instructional arrangement go away?
+(6/17/26)

 In order for TEA to have a full year’s worth of PEIMS data during this transition year of both instructional arrangements and the new tiers and service groups, TEA has established the following requirements:

 - Continue Instructional Arrangement/Setting Reporting: As in typical years, any instructional arrangement/setting codes indicated in the PEIMS Summer submission for a student will be carried over into the 2026-2027 SY until an end date is entered due to a change in the student’s individualized education program (IEP) that warrants a new instructional arrangement/setting code.
+During the 2026-2027 SY, when an IEP is revised or developed that determines necessary special education and related services that would change the student’s instructional arrangement/setting code as those are currently calculated, the previous instructional arrangement/setting code will be reflected with an end date and the revised instructional arrangement/setting code will be entered, along with a new begin date.

-If school systems determine that clarifications need to be made or data errors need to be corrected after the first or subsequent PEIMS Attendance Submissions, they are able to make those corrections in the PEIMS Summer Submission due in June (first submission) and July (Summer Resubmission) 2027.
+Additionally, if school systems determine that clarifications need to be made or data errors need to be corrected after the first or subsequent PEIMS Attendance Submissions, they are able to make those corrections in the PEIMS Summer Submission due in June (first submission) and July (Summer Resubmission) 2027.

 3. Funding Structure (How It Works)